Distributed Deep Convolutional Neural Networks for the Internet-of-Things: Experimental Results

-Results are presented in Table \ref{tab:multicnnresults}, for all the three configurations and the two transmission technologies.
-Several comments can be made.
-At first, in the configurations with 90\%-10\% as partition between STM32H7 and Raspberry, the methodology has to often rely on STM32H7 nodes, then significantly increasing the processing time (the computation capability $e$ of a Raspberry is 14 times greater than that of a STM32H7).
-However, it is possible to observe that the latency $t$ is only 2 to 4 times greater than that of other configurations (except for $L=1$ with Wi-Fi 4).
-This result is even more evident when some layers are shared, since the methodology can place less computation on STM32H7s.
-In general, the case with two shared layers is almost comparable to the case with no shared layers, independently from the considered configuration.
+In this configuration, two 5-layer CNNs have to be placed on the considered IoT system, with and without the first two layers shared.
+Results are presented in Table~\ref{tab:multicnnresults}, for all the configurations and transmission technologies.
+Several comments arise.
+At first, in the configurations 90\%--10\%, the methodology has to often rely on STM32H7 nodes, hence the processing time is significantly increased (the computation capability $e$ of a Raspberry is 14 times greater than that of an STM32H7).
+This result is even more evident when there are shared layers since the methodology can place less computation on STM32H7s.

-After that, the Wi-Fi 4 technology guarantees transmission latencies negligible w.r.t. the processing time, which represents more than 85\% of latency $t$ (96-99\% with $L>2$).
-Interestingly, the processing time is always equal to 89.9 ms, representing the experimental minimum achievable value in this IoT system.
-This consideration is no longer valid with the Wi-Fi HaLow, where the two terms are comparable, especially when $L=1$.
-In particular, in the configurations with the 90\% of Raspberry, the processing time can be slightly greater than 89.9 ms, involving in the computation also near STM32H7 nodes.
+The Wi-Fi 4 guarantees transmission latencies $t_t$s negligible w.r.t. the processing time $t_p$, that represents more than 85\% of latency $t$ (up to 96-99\% with $L\ge2$).
+Interestingly, the processing time is always equal to $89.9$ms, that is the experimental minimum achievable value in this IoT system.
+This consideration is no longer valid with the \textit{Wi-Fi HaLow}, where the two terms are comparable, especially when $L=1$.
+The methodology cannot indeed always achieve the minimum experimental processing latency, but sometimes it has to rely on nearby STM32H7 units, as highlighted by the non-null standard deviation of the $t_p$, in the configurations with at least 50\% of Raspberry Pi 3B+ units.
+Interestingly, despite the data-rate of the \textit{Wi-Fi 4} is ten times greater than that of \textit{Wi-Fi HaLow}, the latency $t$ in the harsher case with 90\% of STM32H7 units is similar for both the transmission technologies, with a maximum increment of 20\% with $L=1$ and no shared layers.